jontio/qt_esp8266_wizard/README.md

 * perl
 * others??

-Getting MakeEspArduino working was a bit tricky I had to add the following code to line 175 of the makeEspArduino.mk makefile before it would compile things for me.
+Getting MakeEspArduino working was a bit tricky, I had to add the following code to line 175 of the makeEspArduino.mk makefile before it would compile things for me.

 ```
 TMPVAR := $(CPP_COM)